derlin/rickroller/README.md

 *S*erver-*S*ide *R*equest *F*orgery (SSRF) is a web security vulnerability that allows an attacker to induce the server-side application to make requests to an unintended location.

-For example, the user may supply to rickroller the address of a service only reachable from the internal network where the rickroller server is located.
+For example, the user may supply to RickRoller the address of a service only reachable from the internal network where the RickRoller server is located.
 Imagine it being hosted on Amazon, and an internal service being the metadata amazon server hosting tokens and login information.
-An external user cannot access it as its IP is non-routable, but rickroller can as it is hosted on the same network.
-If we are not careful, rickroller could return sensitive information to the user.
+An external user cannot access it as its IP is non-routable, but RickRoller can as it is hosted on the same network.
+If we are not careful, RickRoller could return sensitive information to the user.

 More information can be found online, for example, https://portswigger.net/web-security/ssrf.

 The mitigation implemented in this repo is two-fold:
-1. Before fetching the content from the URL provided, rickroller resolves the hostname into an IP address.
+1. Before fetching the content from the URL provided, RickRoller resolves the hostname into an IP address.
 If the latter is private (aka non-routable), it stops and raises an exception.
-2. During the fetch, rickroller does follow redirects, but keeps a list of redirections.
+2. During the fetch, RickRoller does follow redirects but keeps a list of redirections.
    Before returning any content, the same checks as in (1) are applied to the full redirection history.